-- For the beast PDF reading experience, you can use reading mode and zoom the pages.
+- For the best PDF reading experience, you can use reading mode and zoom the pages.

-If you want to have the best Linux PDF viewer and reader, you don’t have to go out of this list.
-Whether you are a student or a worker, that is not the fact; everybody can use these tools.
-I just can say, if you use these pdf readers, you’ll do all tasks easily, and you can save more time.
+If you want the best Linux PDF viewer and reader, you don’t have to leave this list.
+Whether you are a student or a worker, that is not a fact; everybody can use these tools.
+I can say if you use these pdf readers, you’ll do all tasks easily, and you can save more time.

 However, I can share my preference for the confused people about many options.
 For my everyday use, I am right now using Okular.
 But I love Adobe Reader and Master PDF Editor for their unique features.
 You can try them too.